RPDevJesco/OOHD/readme.md

 ## Recent Improvements

 1. Enhanced query parsing and execution for SQL-like queries.
+(Inspired by Salesforce Apex).
 2. Improved caching mechanism that ensures up-to-date results for queries with LIMIT clauses.
 3. Added detailed debugging output for query execution.
 4. Implemented a more robust hash function for query caching.